Local algorithms for the maximum flow and minimum cut in bounded-degree networks: Proofs

 which proves the lemma for some large enough number $q$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{localg}] Consider the variant of the Edmonds--Karp algorithm \\ where we augment on the one of the shortest augmenting paths with the lowest label, and we stop the algorithm when no augmenting path with length at most $l$ remains.
-In other words, we start from the empty flow, we take the paths $u$ with length at most $l$ in the increasing order of $|u| + x(u)$, and with each path, we increase the actual flow $f$ by $cap(f, u) \cdot u$.
-We denote this algorithm by $A_1$ and the resulting flow by $f_1 = f_1(G, x)$.
+We prove Theorem~\ref{localg} after a series of lemmas.
+Consider the variant of the Edmonds--Karp algorithm where we augment on the short paths in the order of their label.
+In other words, we start from the empty flow, we take all short paths $u$ in increasing order of $\len(u) + x(u)$, and with each path, we increase the actual flow $f$ by $\capp(f, u) \cdot u$.
+We denote this algorithm by $A_1$ and the resulting flow by $f_1 = f_1(N, x)$.

-Consider now the variant of the previous algorithm where we skip augmenting on each path which can be obtained as the first element of any chain with length $s$.
-We denote this algorithm by $A_2$ and the resulting flow by $f_2 = f_2(G, x)$.
-The next lemma shows that $f_2(e)$ is a constant-time algorithm.
+Consider now the variant of the previous algorithm where we skip augmenting on each path which can be obtained as the last element of any chain of length $s$.
+We denote this algorithm by $A_2$ and the resulting flow by $f_2 = f_2(N, x)$.
+The next lemma shows that $f_2$ is a local algorithm.